Learning to Fly: Let's simulate evolution in Rust (pt 2)

 // This test always succeeds

-// (i.e this test is *deterministic*)
+// (i.e it is *deterministic*)

 #[test]